NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Blackfrost Dead) Blackfrost Breath.md

-The blackfrost dead gasps sharply, then exhales a mist of dark-blue blackfrost particles in a 5-foot emanation.
+The blackfrost dead gasps sharply, then exhales a mist of dark-blue blackfrost particles in a @Template\[emanation|distance:5\].
 All creatures within the mist become [[Conditions/Concealed|Concealed]], and all creatures outside the mist become concealed to creatures within it.
 The mist persists for 1 minute.
 A creature that ends its turn in the mist is exposed to blackfrost.
 The blackfrost dead can't use Blackfrost Breath again for 1d4 rounds.

 *Source: Pathfinder #189: Dreamers of the Nameless Spires* *OGL*